Ritiksharmaji/springBoot-MicroserviceProject-2/SpringDataJPA.md

 * Clean schema (normalized)
 * No null columns
 * Good for large enterprise apps
+* it will fast when you required the data of parent class

 ### ❌ Disadvantages

 * Slower due to joins
 * More complex schema
+* it will show when you required to fetch the data of child class due to Join
+*

 ### ✔ Example